Frank Sinatra

 Frank Sinatra arrested for having a relationship with a married woman (1938)

-His mother wasn't happy with the situation and found him a bride—a modest, respectable girl from a decent family who became Sinatra's first wife.
-In February 1939, Frank married Nancy Barbato, and a year later, he became the happy father of a daughter named Nancy, after her mother.
+His mother wasn't thrilled with the situation and found him a bride—a sweet, respectable girl from a good family who became Sinatra's first wife.
+In February 1939, Frank married Nancy Barbato, and a year later, he became the proud father of a daughter named Nancy, after her mother.
 Nancy Sinatra Jr. became a singer known for the hit "These Boots Are Made for Walkin'."

 Frank Sinatra and his wife Nancy